Open Project Rules

 Maintainers should act to carry out the technical consensus of the TSC, Contributors, and PGB, and may be removed by the PGB at any time, after notice to the Maintainer and the TSC, for failure to perform their functions as determined by the PGB.
 No contributed information or pull requests may be deleted from any Project Repository, due to the open nature of the Applicable Licenses and the Archival Permanence rules in Section 9.2.
 The appointment of a Maintainer survives the closure of the PGB, and thereafter the remaining Maintainer(s) or the Open Projects Administrator may appoint additional or replacement Maintainers.

-8.2 The Project’s official Project Tools include the Project’s Repositories and these additional tools: A principal web page for each Project, which may be the home resource page of the Project’s first Project Repository, and optionally, one or more mailing lists for administration of the Project.
+8.3 The Project’s official Project Tools include the Project’s Repositories and these additional tools: A principal web page for each Project, which may be the home resource page of the Project’s first Project Repository, and at least one official list for administration of the Project.
 Subscription to such lists, which shall be subject to the OASIS Mailing List Guidelines, shall be open to anyone.

 9.1 Visibility.
 Contributions, comments, decisions, records of decisions and all other resources of the Project, including web pages, documents, mailing lists and any other records of discussions, must be located only on the Project Tools designated or authorized by OASIS.
 Projects may not conduct official business or technical discussions, store documents, or host web pages on servers or systems not designated by OASIS.
 All Project Tools shall be publicly visible, and all threaded and mail list discussions shall be publicly archived.